ZhaoXiangXML/test/Cross Platform Mobile App R&D Technical Specification and Plan.md

 Apache Cordova enables build app with HTML5 for UI and business logic, and access native functions via plugins written by native languages (Java, Objective-C, C#, etc.).

 The goal is to create iOS, Android and Windows Phone 8 apps with the same UI and business logic code base, and create native plugins that future projects can reuse.
-When the project goes mature, future projects should only write UI and business logic code once for all platforms, without worry with native languages or device differences.
+When the project goes mature, future projects should only write UI and business logic code once for all platforms, without worry about native languages or device differences.

 The project contains three major tasks: